The time has come to sell your home and so many questions are running through your head.

 The Exclusive Agency agreement is what you want to sign and should be very cautious of an Exclusive Right to Sell listing agreement as a for sale by owner.

-How Much Money Can I Save Using a Flat Fee MLS Service?
+How Much Money Can I Save Using This Service?

 For starters, you’ll save what would have been paid to a full-service listing agent as commission.